BadCLIP: Trigger-Aware Prompt Learning for Backdoor Attacks on CLIP

 Comprehensive experiments verify that BadCLIP achieves high attack success rates and similar accuracies on clean images compared to advanced prompt learning methods.
-Besides, BadCLIP is generalizable to unseen classes and shows a strong generalization capability under cross-dataset and cross-domain settings, and can bypass existing backdoor methods.
+Besides, BadCLIP is generalizable to unseen classes and shows a strong generalization capability under cross-dataset and cross-domain settings, and can bypass existing backdoor defense methods.
 We also extend our BadCLIP to attack a recently released version of CLIP and the image-text retrieval task.

 \textit{It is worth noting that we are the first to study backdoor attacks on CLIP via prompt learning.} To clarify our contributions, in Table \ref{tab:attri}, we qualitatively summarize its advantages compared to backdoor attacks with two commonly-used techniques for leveraging CLIP, i.e., fine-tuning the image encoder \cite{jia2022badencoder} and training an auxiliary linear classifier \cite{tian2020rethinking}. \textit{Firstly}, it allows the attacker to use very limited downstream data, corresponding to our main motivation, while existing fine-tuning based attacks depend on a large amount of additional data, as illustrated in Section \ref{sec:comp}. \textit{Secondly}, its backdoor can generalize to unseen classes, different datasets, and different domains, which can be in line with the realistic application scenario of CLIP, while fine-tuning and an auxiliary linear layer cannot. \textit{Thirdly}, our prompt learning based attack enables us to influence both image and text encoders for better performance, as shown in later experiments.
-We hope that our work can encourage future studies of backdoor attacks and defenses in the prompt learning stage.